 They never felt the need to rebel as teenagers; how can you rebel against a ‘taoist’ point of view; how can one push back against nothing?
 By not pushing self-reliance on them, self-reliance happened more naturally.
 In other words, to paraphrase chapter 2, It is because we lay claim to no [self-reliance], that [self-reliance] never deserts us.

 It helps that we do have a family business which provides a practical connection.
 It helps too that I readily let them take on any level of responsibility they wish.
-The latter was something neither my parents, nor any I knew, seemed willing to do; parents need to maintain control I suppose.
-The view that we often get the opposite of what we push for applies to the sense of responsibility too.
+The latter was something neither my parents, nor any I knew, seemed willing to do.
+Parents often need to maintain control.
+The paradox that we often get the opposite of what we push for applies to the sense of responsibility too.
 To paraphrase chapter 22, He does not consider himself [responsible], and so is [responsible]).

 Much of what parents do in raising their children is in reaction to, and symptomatic of, their needs and fears.
-The ideal of free will and choice induces people to seize control, and push their agenda onto their kids.
+The ideal of free will and choice encourages parents to seize control and push their agenda onto their kids.
 Teenagers then end up rebelling against this projection of parental expectations.
-This illusionary quest is a waste of time and energy.
-I waste much less of that now that I understand that my actions, or inactions, are simply reactions – symptoms of deeper causes.
-Being aware of this under-the-hood dynamic makes it far easier to be Tentative, as if fording a river in winter, Hesitant, as if in fear of his neighbors, as chapter 15 describes it.
+This feels like and awful waste of time and energy.
+I waste much less of that now because I understand that our actions, or inactions, are simply reactions – symptoms of deeper causes.
+Being aware of this under-the-hood dynamic makes it far easier to be Tentative, as if fording a river in winter, Hesitant, as if in fear of his neighbors, as chapter 15 describes it. (photo: my sons)

 (See: The Further One Goes for background on this ‘Times of Yore’ series of posts.)